Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 Save and exit the file.

+...

-Navigate the desktop menu to "Preferences" and click "Add/Remove Software"
+Navigate the desktop menu to "Preferences" and click "Add/Remove Software".

-In the repository's search field enter:
+To find and then **install the Jack sound server user interface** in the repository search field, enter:

 ***qjackctl***

-to find and then install the Jack sound server user interface via "Apply".
+When found, check the box and install via "Apply".

-While still in the repository's search field consecutively enter and install:
+To **install the meters**, consecutively type and "Apply" following entries in the repository search field:

 ***jkmeter***